mocnik-science/measures-rest-oshdb-app/backend/docs/help.md

-## Help
+# Help

-What is the repository?

-### Related papers

-**Further information will come soon.**
+The *OSM Measure Repository* is a collection of data quality measures (and general measures) for OpenStreetMap (OSM).
+It aims at fostering research about data quality measures related to OpenStreetMap (OSM).

+Feel free to use the repository for your own research.
+The repository can and should be cited by referring to the following relevant papers:

+* F-B Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear

+* F-B Mocnik, A Mobasheri, L Griesbaum, M Eckle, C Jacobs, and C Klonner: [**A grounding-based ontology of data quality measures**](http://josis.org/index.php/josis/article/viewFile/360/197) Journal of Spatial Information Science, 16, 2018

+* F-B Mocnik, A Zipf, and M Raifer: [**The OpenStreetMap folksonomy and its evolution.**](http://doi.org/10.1080/10095020.2017.1368193) Geo-spatial Information Science, 20(3), 2017, 219–230

-### Author
+## Author

-This software is written and maintained by Franz-Benjamin Mocnik, <mocnik@uni-heidelberg.de>, GIScience Research Group, Institute of Geography, Heidelberg University.
+This software for running the repository is written and maintained by Franz-Benjamin Mocnik, <mocnik@uni-heidelberg.de>, GIScience Research Group, Institute of Geography, Heidelberg University.

 The development has been supported by the DFG project *A framework for measuring the fitness for purpose of OpenStreetMap data based on intrinsic quality indicators* (FA 1189/3-1).

 (c) by Heidelberg University, 2017–2018.

-### License
+## License

-The code is licensed under the [MIT license](https://github.com/giscience/measures-rest/blob/master/LICENSE.md).
+The implementation and documentation of the measures is licensed under the **MIT license**.